companionsand/raspberry-pi-client-wrapper/README.md

 **Echo cancellation is configured automatically during `install.sh`:**

+#### Automated Mode (with .env file)
+- Automatically detects default microphone and speaker
+- Creates configuration without any prompts
+- Falls back to interactive mode if auto-detection fails

+#### Interactive Mode (without .env file)
 1. The installer lists all available audio devices
-2. You select your microphone and speaker devices
+2. Detects system defaults and asks for confirmation
+3. If no defaults or user declines, prompts for device selection
+4. Supports both device names and numbered selection
-3. PipeWire configuration is created automatically
+5. PipeWire configuration is created automatically
-4. Virtual devices `echo_cancel.mic` and `echo_cancel.speaker` are created
+6. Virtual devices `echo_cancel.mic` and `echo_cancel.speaker` are created
-5. `.env` file is automatically updated with these devices
+7. `.env` file is automatically updated with these devices

-**No additional setup required!**
+**No additional setup required in either mode!**

 ### Manual Reconfiguration